valkey-io/valkey/README.md

 Building Valkey
 --------------

-Valkey can be compiled and used on Linux, OSX, OpenBSD, NetBSD, FreeBSD.
+Valkey can be compiled and used on Linux, macOS, OpenBSD, NetBSD, FreeBSD.
 We support big endian and little endian architectures, and both 32 bit and 64 bit systems.

-It may compile on Solaris derived systems (for instance SmartOS) but our support for this platform is *best effort* and Valkey is not guaranteed to work as well as in Linux, OSX, and \*BSD.
+It may compile on Solaris derived systems (for instance SmartOS) but our support for this platform is *best effort* and Valkey is not guaranteed to work as well as in Linux, macOS, and \*BSD.

 It is as simple as: